Climbing off the Streets: Two Sharpstown Men and Their Quest to Escape Homelessness

 Climbing off the Streets, Part 7: Re-entering Society Is a Marathon with Hurdles

-Patience gets stretched even thinner.
+Patience stretches even thinner.

 Climbing off the Streets, Part 7: Re-entering Society Is a Marathon with Hurdles